FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Experiments

 \section{Experiments}

-We conduct extensive experiments to answer the following research questions: \textbf{RQ1:} How well can $\ModelName{}$ perform approximate semantic entailment? \textbf{RQ2:} Is $\ModelName{}$ robust to inconsistency? \textbf{RQ3:} Can $\ModelName{}$ improve machine learning in the biomedical domain by incorporating background knowledge from \ALC{} ontologies?
+We conduct extensive experiments to answer the following research questions: \textbf{RQ1:} Can $\ModelName{}$ perform (approximate) semantic entailment? \textbf{RQ2:} Is $\ModelName{}$ robust to inconsistency? \textbf{RQ3:} Can $\ModelName{}$ improve knowledge base completion in the biomedical domain by incorporating background knowledge from \ALC{} ontologies?